GordijnMan/TurtleWoW-Essentials/README.md

 ### Vanilla AddOns: 24

-Many of these addons vastly enhance user experience and makes the game far more enjoyable to play.
+Many of these AddOns vastly enhance user experience and makes the game far more enjoyable to play.

 1. [AddOnOrganizer](https://github.com/Monteo/AddOnOrganizer.git) - Essential AddOn for managing your other AddOns.
 2. [Atlas](https://github.com/Nonameby/Atlas.git)